MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-GST-troubleshooting-open-designer-current-used-tax-configuration.md

 # required metadata

 title: Open the designer for the current tax configuration
-description: This article provides troubleshooting information about how to open the designer for the tax configuration that is currently used.
+description: Introduces how to open the designer for the tax configuration that is currently used.
 author: yungu
-ms.date: 10/21/2022
+ms.date: 10/28/2022
-ms.topic: article
 ms.prod:

 ms.technology:

 # optional metadata

-#ms.search.form:
+# ms.search.form:
 audience: Application user

-# ms.devlang:
+# ms.devlang

 ms.reviewer: kfend

-# ms.tgt_pltfrm:
+# ms.tgt_pltfrm

-# ms.custom:
+# ms.custom

 ms.search.region: India

-# ms.search.industry:
+# ms.search.industry

 ms.author: wangchen
 ms.search.validFrom: 2021-04-01
 ms.dyn365.ops.version: 10.0.1
 ---

-# Open the designer for the current tax configuration
+# How to open the designer for the current tax configuration

 This article explains how to open the designer for the tax configuration that is currently used.
 It uses the tax setup in a standard environment as an example.